omgnetwork/omg-samples/omg-js/app/05-exit-process-erc20/README.md

 ## Steps

 1. App setup
-2. Logging root chain ETH balance for Alice
+2. Logging root chain ERC20 balance for Alice
 3. Checking the exit queue
 4. Processing exits
 5. Waiting for exit confirmation

 ### 1. App setup

-You can find the full Javascript segment of this tutorial in [exit-process-eth.js](./exit-process-eth.js).
+You can find the full Javascript segment of this tutorial in [exit-process-erc20.js](./exit-process-erc20.js).
 The first lines define dependent libraries, set up configs for child chain and root chain, define wallet's data to be used during the sample.

 ```
 import Web3 from "web3";